 Accordingly, the NPO outlines that for rural areas like South Dublin County, the Development Plan should facilitate the provision of single housing in the countryside based on the core consideration of demonstrable economic or social need to live in a rural area and siting and design criteria for rural housing in statutory guidelines and plans, having regard to the viability of smaller towns and rural settlements.
-This approach follows on from the Rural Housing Guidelines (2005) and Circular SP 5 / 08.
-The County Development Plan seeks to strike a balance between facilitating housing for people who have a genuine need to live in rural areas of the County and that will contribute to the rural community and economy, while protecting such areas from urban generated housing and housing that would adversely impact on landscape character, environmental quality and visual amenity.
+This approach follows on from the Rural Housing Guidelines (2005) and Circular SP 5/08.
+The County Development Plan seeks to strike a balance between facilitating housing for people who have a genuine need to live in rural areas of the County and that will contribute to the rural community and economy, while protecting such areas from urban generated housing and housing that would adversely impact on landscape character, environmental guality and visual amenity.

 The Council acknowledges the distinctive characteristics of the rural communities of the County, supports their way of life, and through the policies of this Development Plan, will endeavour to ensure their continued existence as viable communities.
 This includes cognisance of the demand to provide support for dependents including family members and older parents in rural areas through dwelling subdivision.

 The policy of the Council, therefore, is to restrict the spread of urban generated dwellings into rural and high amenity areas.
 The rural housing policies contained in this Development Plan apply to lands that are designated with the following zoning objectives:

+- agriculture.

+- Mountains Area.

+- Liffev Vallev.

-- → RU: To protect and improve rural amenity and to provide for the development of agriculture. - → HA-DM: To protect and enhance the outstanding natural character of the Dublin Mountains Area. - → HA-LV: To protect and enhance the outstanding character and amenity of the Liffey Valley. - → HA-DV: To protect and enhance the outstanding character and amenity of the Dodder Valley.
+- \rightarrow HA-DV: To protect and enhance the outstanding character and amenity of the Dodder Valley.

-Applications for housing in these zones will also be assessed against other relevant policy considerations and standards, as set out below and in more detail under Chapter 12: Implementation and Monitoring.
+Applications for housing in these zones will also be assessed against other relevant policy considerations and standards, as set out below and in more detail under Chapter 13 Implementation and Monitoring.